Global Health Protection and Security

 J. Campbell, PhD, MPH—global health security

-Certificate Offered: Graduate Certificate in Global Health Protection and Securities
+Certificate Offered: Graduate Certificate in Global Health Protection and Security

 Program Purpose and Goals

-Purpose: To promote awareness, knowledge, skills and attitudes conducive to population health, safety, and well-being at local and global levels by enhancing the global health competence of students in the program.
+Purpose: To promote awareness, knowledge, skills and attitudes conducive to protecting the health of populations and managing global health security issues.

 Goals: Within a global context, health protection is broadly linked to global security since emerging, re-emerging and pandemic infectious diseases, major chronic diseases, natural disasters and various forms of resource scarcity including food, water and energy pose innumerable threats to human health.
 These public health challenges slow developmental progress, disrupt or even reverse national economic development, abrogate cooperation on treaties and agreements, exacerbate civil unrest, de-stabilize regional security and lead to the collapse of governments.
-The GHPS coursework critically assesses the effects of major global health protection challenges on demographic trends, bilateral cooperation including movement across international borders, flow of trade and foreign capital and fomenting terrorism.
-Course discussions and case studies on transnational public health are a critical learning strategy and are essential in analyzing how health threats can disrupt regional stability and impact strategic global security policy.
+The GHPS certificate provides the framework for students to critically assess the effects of major global health protection challenges on demographic trends, examine the threat and intent in bioterrorism, and how the public health sector can better monitor, plan, respond and prepare for health security events.

-The GHPS graduate certificate qualification will be used by public health and health protection professionals who seek to pursue a career in health protection or who choose to remain in their field, to further develop knowledge and skills in health protection and security.
-Practitioners in health protection commonly come from varied backgrounds including doctors who practice international medicine, nurses in local health protection units, epidemiologists at regional and national units and environmental health officers at local, regional and national levels.
-Furthermore, the health protection workforce is aligned with other professional groups whose roles include an element of health protection, but who are not health protection specialists.
-For instance, nurses who specialize in hospital infection control, occupational health and health visiting, health emergency planers, environmental health scientists, microbiologists, etc. The GHPS graduate certificate will be popular and useful for professionals working in hospital or community infection control.
-Alternatively, individuals already working within a health protection setting or intending to move into the field may seek to develop their knowledge and skills in health protection.
+The GHPS graduate certificate is used by public health and health protection professionals who seek to pursue a career in health protection or who choose to remain in their field, to further develop knowledge and skills in health protection and security.
+Practitioners in health protection commonly come from varied backgrounds including doctors who practice international medicine, nurses in local health protection units, epidemiologists at regional and national units and environmental health officers at local, regional, and national levels, and health security specialists.
+Those interested in health protection and security often complete public health training, but the health security aspect of this program is not often included.
+Furthermore, the health protection workforce is aligned with other professional groups whose roles include an element of health protection, but who are not health security specialists.
+For instance, nurses who specialize in hospital infection control, occupational health, health emergency planners, environmental health scientists, microbiologists, outbreak controllers, etc. This certificate also provides a means to qualify those already working within the sector.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.